Explore Toronto’s largest 2SLGBTQ+ neighbourhood with these local-approved picks. A lot can...

 The traditional gathering place for Toronto’s LGBTQ+ community, Church-Wellesley Village is a pleasant residential-and-shopping neighbourhood by day and a hopping entertainment destination at night.
-You’ll find it busiest during the Pride Toronto festival each June when the whole neighbourhood transforms into one big, friendly party.
+Proudly known as the Toronto Gay Village, the neighbourhood is inclusive, safe and welcoming for all.
+You’ll find the the LGBTQ+ district of Toronto busiest during the Pride Toronto festival each June when the whole neighbourhood transforms into one big, friendly party.

 - A thought-provoking play at Buddies in Bad Times Theatre